Hiking in Torres del Paine National Park is one of the absolute highlights of a visit to Patagonia – I should know, I’ve done it twice!

 It’s easy enough to get to Torres del Paine National Park with public transport.

-You must buy tickets from the companies’ offices, which are inside the Terminal Rodoviario (Av.
+You can buy tickets online for Bus Sur (who have lots of departures); other companies do run this route, however you need to buy tickets from their offices, which are inside the Terminal Rodoviario (Av.
 España 1455) in Puerto Natales.

 If there are a few of you, consider negotiating a group price like we did, which got us a few thousand pesos off per ticket.